Richard Lee McNair: Prison

+McNair (Federal Bureau of Prisons ID # 13829-045) is incarcerated at United States Penitentiary, McCreary in Kentucky.
+Prior to his November 2022 transfer he was at ADX Florence and prior to his October 23, 2023, transfer was at USP Florence-High; both are maximum-security prisons near Florence, Colorado.
+For eleven days, he was at the Federal Transfer Center, Oklahoma City.

-In his media correspondence, McNair described his location as the "most secure section of the most secure prison in the world", but expressed reservations about discussing specific details of his incarceration.
+During his time at ADX Florence, McNair described his location as the "most secure section of the most secure prison in the world", but expressed reservations about discussing specific details of his incarceration.
 "Thank God for prisons," McNair wrote.
 "There are some very sick people in here...
 Animals you would never want living near your family or the public in general.
 I don't know how corrections staff deal with it.
 They get spit on, shit on, abused and I have seen them risk their own lives and save a prisoner many times."

-As of November 30, 2022 McNair is incarcerated at USP, Florence High.

 Media correspondence

 In 2008, Byron Christopher, a crime reporter from the same New Brunswick town where McNair was captured, initiated a correspondence with McNair via mail.
 In his first letter, Christopher included a picture that he had taken of the town, taken near the place that McNair was arrested.
 He told McNair that he hoped the Campbellton Chamber of Commerce would write a check to McNair for all the publicity he had brought to the town, and wrote to McNair about the recent World Series and federal election.
 Christopher included three American dollars in order to cover the cost of paper and postage.
 The prison returned his money.

 When McNair wrote back to Christopher, it was his first response to the media.
 The letter revealed many personal details about McNair's most recent escape which had previously been unknown.
 Revealing that he had spent time hiding in Fredericton, New Brunswick, McNair described Fredericton's residents as "very friendly and well educated."
 He revealed that his favorite serial was the Christian Science Monitor.
 Campbellton's local newspaper, The Tribune, covered the correspondence in detail.

 In subsequent letters to Christopher, McNair revealed details about his escape and travels through Canada, providing most of what the public knows about McNair's time as a fugitive.
 McNair had an interest in discussing his story with a British TV reporter, but suspects that the correspondence may have been terminated by prison censors.

 Christopher later compiled his correspondence, conducted additional research on the story, and eventually produced a book on McNair, The Man Who Mailed Himself Out of Jail.
-It was released via Amazon.com on June 20, 2013.
 The book is a follow-up to "The Running Man" series, published by The Tribune newspaper of Campbellton, New Brunswick, in 2009.